electrickite/crashcart/README.md

 ## Use

 CrashCart will attempt to select the correct video stream and serial port when starting.
-To select another video device or serial device/speed, click the right-most toolbar button, "Display properties window", to open the control panel.
+To select another video device or serial device/speed, press `Ctrl+P` or right click to open the control panel window.

-The control panel window allows you to cycle between video and serial devices as well as serial device speeds.
-You can also disable keyboard capture, adjust aspect ratio, and enable display of key presses in the status bar.
+The control panel allows you to cycle between video and serial devices as well as serial device speeds.
+You can also disable keyboard capture and enable display of key presses in the status bar.

 ### Key Queue